1.

 Performing and Visual Arts

-• 40,000+ students enrolled in music elective programs: band, chorus, orchestra, general music, music appreciation, piano keyboarding, AP music theory, and guitar
+• 32,000+ middle and high school students are enrolled in band, chorus, orchestra, general music, music technology, AP music theory, piano, and guitar, as well as theatre and dance courses.

 • More than 200 state and national Invitational Band, Chorus, and Orchestra Concert Performances